-35 Years Ago: Led Zeppelin Plays Final UK Shows With John Bonham [VIDEO]
+When Led Zeppelin Played Their Final U.K. Shows With John Bonham

-Following the tragic death of Robert Plant's son Karac in 1977, Led Zeppelin took some time away from the spotlight — and even came very close to breaking up.
+Led Zeppelin took some time away from the spotlight following the tragic death of Robert Plant's son Karac in 1977, and even came very close to breaking up.
 But they re-emerged on Aug.
-4, 1979 by performing at the Knebworth Festival in Hertfordshire, directly north of London.
+4, 1979, by performing at the Knebworth Festival in Hertfordshire, directly north of London.